cs320-wisc/f22/labs/git-conflict/README.md

 * the first merge you do will be easiest, because it is a roll forward merge.
 Each of the three branches share a common history with `main`, so `main` can just catch up with the latest commits
 * the changes on the `docs` branch are on a separate file (README.txt), so that will never conflict with the other changes
 * there will be a conflict once you've tried to merge both `args` and `func-rename`.
-Resolve it.
+Resolve it like we did in class.

 **Conflict resolution hints:**